dtaht/blog-cerowrt/content/post/onthechip.md

 worked" on the - so that saves me on qemu.

 The chip has an absolute surplus of computing power, and applying a little of that to make for better wifi seems like a good idea.
-Nearly all of the wifi products targeted at IoT could use the best wifi stack possible.
+All of the wifi products targeted at IoT could use the best wifi stack possible.
+I wish more people were working on [fixing wifi](/tags/wifi).